aandyw/aandyw.github.io/_posts/2024-05-28-singapore-reflection.md

 I simply answered that I probably would've still enjoyed the experience myself.
 However, after some thought, I realized how much I would've missed out on.
 Sure the exchange would've been memorable but part of the joy was being able to share the experiences with friends.

-I'm really fortunate to be able to leave this exchange having met so many amazing and wonderful people.
-Many of whom have made a lasting impact on my life.
+I'm really fortunate to have been able to leave my exchange having met so many amazing and wonderful people.
+All of whom have made a lasting impact on my life.
 I really could not think of a better group of people I'd have rather spent the time with.
 Our late night conversations and hangouts did indeed hit different.
 I'll always think back to them as an escape from the busyness of everyday life.